 Seeing how tasks fit into the overall workflow and move the team or company toward their goals, can make tasks feel more relevant and meaningful, improving motivation.

 Visualizing Accountability for Tasks

-The simple act of having public ownership of a task reduces procrastination because people naturally want to earn the approval of others and be considered a good team member.
+The simple act of visualizing tasks in a single place reduces procrastination because people naturally want to earn the approval of others and be considered a good team member.

 Showing Progress of Tasks